JavLG/JavLG/README.md

 <img src="https://i.pinimg.com/originals/7a/49/f8/7a49f815262d7cbd313c80936d0a02ba.gif" width="350px" align="right">

 I'm a Full Stack Developer, living in Buenos Aires, Argentina.
-I'm currently working on an e-learning platform and some personal projects.
+I'm currently working as React Developer for Socialcore Group.
+On my free time I focus on personal projects and investigating new libraries to satiate my love for Technology.
 Apart from coding, I'm an active key-user of one of the biggest Discord Partner communities for Spanish talking Developers.

 # 🔧 Technologies & Tools
 <div style="display: flex;">